rthrblck/guidelines/README.md

 - [ ] Make it all pretty
   - [ ] Write user-facing explanations of each input variable using plain English and simple, specific illustrations to make clear what each input defines for users of any knowledge level.
+    - [ ] Move them to tool tips or something like them to have less information always on the page
   - [ ] Use "Butterick's Practical Typography" as a starting point for type decisions.
   - [ ] Make sure contrast and text size are appropriate for all users